michael/editable-website/README.md

 ## But why?

 It's a dynamic website but light as a feather compared to building on top of a CMS.
-It makes editing content self-explanatory.
+It makes editing content self-explanatory for end-users.

 ## Step 0 - Requirements